-Robert M. Wah, MD, a reproductive endocrinologist and ob-gyn, served as chair of the American Medical Association (AMA) Board of Trustees from June 2011 to June 2012.
+Robert M. Wah, MD, a reproductive endocrinologist and ob-gyn was elected president-elect of the American Medical Association in June 2013.
+Dr. Wah served as chair of the AMA Board of Trustees from June 2011 to June 2012.
 He practices and teaches at the Walter Reed National Military Center in Bethesda, Md. and the National Institutes of Health.
 As division head and vice chairman of the Navy’s largest ob-gyn training program, Dr. Wah was voted Teacher of the Year by his residents, and his group started the first military IVF program on the West Coast.
-He has served on the faculties of Harvard Medical School, University of California, San Diego, and Uniformed Services University of the Health Sciences.
-Dr. Wah has spoken on television and radio and in print—CNBC, NBC, NPR, Wall Street Journal, USA Today—and testified before Congress on behalf of physicians and their patients.
+He has served on the faculties of the Harvard Medical School, the University of California, San Diego, and the Uniformed Services University of the Health Sciences.

-From 2005 to 2006, Dr. Wah was appointed as the first deputy national coordinator in the Office of the National Coordinator for Health Information Technology, U.S. Department of Health and Human Services (HHS), working with the HHS Secretary and the White House to advance the president’s executive order to have electronic medical records for most Americans, connecting them in a nationwide health information network.
+Dr. Wah served as the first deputy national coordinator in the Office of the National Coordinator for Health Information Technology(ONC), U.S. Department of Health and Human Services (HHS), working with the HHS secretary to advance the president’s executive order to have electronic medical records for most Americans by 2014 and was chief operating officer setting up the ONC.

 A member of the AMA House of Delegates for 17 years, Dr. Wah has served as chair of the AMA Council on Long Range Planning and Development.
-He was elected chair of the AMA Young Physicians Section.
-He served on the American College of Obstetricians and Gynecologists (ACOG) Executive Board, as well as ACOG’s Health Care Commission, and is active in the American Society for Reproductive Medicine, the Association of Military Surgeons of the United States and the Medical Society of Virginia.
+He was elected national chairman of the Junior Fellows of the American College of Obstetricians and Gynecologists (ACOG), before being elected chair of the AMA Young Physicians Section.
+He served on the ACOG Executive Board and Health Care Commission and is active in the American Society for Reproductive Medicine, the Association of Military Surgeons of the United States and the Medical Society of Virginia.

-Born and raised in Oregon, Dr. Wah graduated Phi Beta Kappa from the University of Oregon with a bachelor’s in chemistry and received his MD from the Oregon Health Sciences University.
-He completed his ob-gyn residency at the National Naval Medical Center in Bethesda, and a reproductive endocrinology fellowship at Harvard in the Brigham and Women’s Hospital in Boston.
+Born and raised in Oregon, Dr. Wah graduated Phi Beta Kappa from the University of Oregon with a bachelor’s degree in chemistry and received his MD from the Oregon Health Sciences University.
+He did his ob-gyn residency at the National Naval Medical Center in Bethesda and reproductive endocrinology fellowship at Harvard in the Brigham and Women’s Hospital in Boston.